gabrie30/ghorg/README.md

 - Linux

 If you don't know which to choose its likely going to be the x86_64 version for your operating system.

+## Configuration

+Precedence for configuration is first given to the flags set on the command-line, then to what's set in your `$HOME/.config/ghorg/conf.yaml`.
+This file comes from the [sample-conf.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml).

+If no configuration is found ghorg will use its defaults and try to clone a GitHub Org, however an api token is always required.

+You can have multiple configuration files which is useful if you clone from multiple SCM providers with different tokens and settings.
+Alternative configuration files can only be referenced as a command-line flag `--config`.

+If you have multiple different orgs/users/configurations to clone see the `ghorg reclone` command as a way to manage them.

+Note: ghorg will respect the `XDG_CONFIG_HOME` [environment variable](https://wiki.archlinux.org/title/XDG_Base_Directory) if set.

 ## SCM Provider Setup